poanchen/poanchen.github.io/_posts/2017-10-31-Installing-Marsyas-with-Python-bindings-on-Ubuntu-14.04.3-LTS-64-bits.md

 </pre>
 Note: the ccmake ../ used to be ccmake ../src, however, because "the top-level CMake file has now been moved to the root of the repository tree, so you should point cmake to the top-level dir instead of the src directory." according to [this answer](https://sourceforge.net/p/marsyas/mailman/message/31374418/?#msg31375866) from Jakob.

-When the compilation is finished, you can check out the Marsyas command-line tools.
+When the compilation is finished, you can check out the Marsyas command-line tools.&nbsp;&nbsp;<a href="https://github.com/poanchen/code-for-blog/blob/master/2017/10/31/Installing-Marsyas-with-Python-bindings-on-Ubuntu-14.04.3-LTS-64-bits/commands.sh" target="_blank">source code</a>
 <pre>
   <code class="bash">
     cd bin